Warring States period: Qi and Wei became kingdoms (344 BC)

-In 344 BC the rulers of Qi and Wei mutually recognized each other as "kings": King Wei of Qi and King Hui of Wei, in effect declaring their independence from the Zhou court.
+In 344 BC the rulers of Qi and Wei mutually recognized each other as kings: King Wei of Qi and King Hui of Wei, in effect declaring their independence from the Zhou court.
 This marked a major turning point: unlike those in the Spring and Autumn period, the new generation of rulers ascending the thrones in the Warring States period would not entertain even the pretence of being vassals of the Zhou dynasty, instead proclaiming themselves fully independent kingdoms.

 Shang Yang reforms Qin (356–338 BC)

 During the early Warring States period Qin generally avoided conflicts with the other states.
 This changed during the reign of Duke Xiao, when prime minister Shang Yang made centralizing and authoritarian reforms in accordance with his Legalist philosophy between the years 356 and 338 BC.

 Shang introduced land reforms, privatized land, rewarded farmers who exceeded harvest quotas, enslaved farmers who failed to meet quotas, and used enslaved subjects as rewards for those who met government policies.
 As manpower was short in Qin relative to the other states at the time, Shang enacted policies to increase its manpower.
 As Qin peasants were recruited into the military, he encouraged active immigration of peasants from other states into Qin as a replacement workforce; this policy simultaneously increased the manpower of Qin and weakened the manpower of Qin's rivals.

 Shang made laws forcing citizens to marry at a young age and passed tax laws to encourage raising multiple children.
 He also enacted policies to free convicts who worked in opening wastelands for agriculture.
 Shang abolished primogeniture and created a double tax on households that had more than one son living in the household, to break up large clans into nuclear families.
 Shang also moved the capital to reduce the influence of nobles on the administration.

-The rise of Qin was recognized by the royal court, and in 343 BC the king conferred the title of hegemon on Duke Xiao.
-As was customary for the designated hegemon, the duke hosted a conference of all the feudal lords, although it did not lead to any lasting peace.
+The rise of Qin was recognized by the royal court, and in 343 BC the king conferred the title of Count (伯 Bó) on Duke Xiao.
+As was customary, a conference was hosted which the feudal lords attended, and during which the Son of Heaven bestowed the title.

 After the reforms Qin became much more aggressive.
 In 340 Qin took land from Wèi after it had been defeated by Qi.
 In 316 Qin conquered Shu and Ba in Sichuan to the southwest.
 Development of this area took a long time but slowly added greatly to Qin's wealth and power.